 Table 12.
-System configuration settings (contin
+System configuration settings (continued)

 Entry Description Eth0GatewayIPAddress Ethernet IP address gateway Eth0NetworkDiscovery Ethernet boot method (1 - Static).
-Note: BootP, DHCP, and RARP do not apply AdminTimeout Specifies the amount of time in minutes the switch waits before terminating an idle Admin session.
+Note: BootP, DHCP, and RARP do not apply AdminTimeout Specifies the amount of time in minutes the fibre channel switch module waits before terminating an idle Admin session.
 Zero (0) disables the time out threshold.
 The default is 30; the maximum is 1440.
 Security Enabled Enables or disables the enforcement of account names and passwords.
 Remote Log Enabled Whether remote logging is enabled or disabled.
 If enabled, log information is saved to a remote host that supports the syslog protocol.
 RemoteLogHost IP Address The IP address of the host that will receive the remote log information if remote logging is enabled.

 The two components of security are user authentication and fabric security.
-The user must be authenticated before gaining access to a switch.
-If an invalid account name/password combination is entered, that user can not access the switch, and thus cannot gain access to the fabric.
-If security is enabled (True) and a valid account name/password combination is entered, that user can access the switch but can not execute any command that exceeds their authority (privileges) level.
-If security is disabled (False) and a valid account name/password combination is entered, that user can access the switch but can not execute any command that exceeds their authority (privileges) level.
+The user must be authenticated before gaining access to a fibre channel switch module.
+If an invalid account name/password combination is entered, that user can not access the I/O module, and thus cannot gain access to the fabric.
+If security is enabled (True) and a valid account name/password combination is entered, that user can access the I/O module but can not execute any command that exceeds their authority (privileges) level.
 If security is disabled (False) and a valid account name/password combination is entered, that user has access to all switches in the fabric and can execute all commands (both user and admin), regardless of their authority (privileges) level.